 You should have decided how you want your network configured before you edit your network settings.
-If you are not sure, then refer to the Network Configuration section of the manual for more information.
-If you want a temporary network configuration you can use the Wired with Separate Show Network configuration so that you can update the software and make final configurations before using FPP in your final network configuration.
+If you are not sure, then refer to the Common Network Setups section of the manual for more information.
+If you want a temporary network configuration you can use the Wired on Home Network configuration so that you can update the software and make final configurations before using FPP in your final network configuration.
 This would be a good configuration for testing purposes as well.
+But if your FPP device doesn't have an Ethernet port but has a Wi-Fi adapter then Wired Separate Show Network might be a better option.